Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Introduction

 \section{Introduction}

 Multiview data have become increasingly available in many popular real-world data analysis and machine learning problems.
 These data are collected from diverse domains or different feature extractors, which share latent factors.
+Existing literature has demonstrated different scenarios.
 For instance, the pixels and captions of images can be considered as two-view data, since they are two different features describing the same contents.
-More motivating examples involving two or more data sets simultaneously can be found in computer vision, natural language processing, and acoustic recognition \citep{hardoon2004canonical, socher2010connecting, kidron2005pixels, chaudhuri2009multi, arora2012kernel, bharadwaj2012multiview, vinokourov2002inferring, NIPS2011_4193}.
-Although these data are usually unlabeled, there exist underlying association and dependency between different views, which allows us to learn useful representations in an unsupervised manner.
-What we are interested in is to find a representation that reveals intrinsic low-dimensional structures and decomposes underlying confounding factors.
+More motivating examples involving two or more data sets simultaneously can be found in computer vision, natural language processing, and acoustic recognition.
+See \cite{hardoon2004canonical, socher2010connecting, kidron2005pixels, chaudhuri2009multi, arora2012kernel, bharadwaj2012multiview, vinokourov2002inferring, NIPS2011_4193}.
+Although these data are usually unlabeled, there exist underlying association and dependency between different views, which allows us to learn useful representations in a unsupervised manner.
+Here we are interested in finding a representation that reveals intrinsic low-dimensional structures and decomposes underlying confounding factors.
 One ubiquitous approach is partial least square (PLS) for multiview representation learning.
-Specifically, given a data set containing $n$ samples of two sets of random variables (views), $X\in\RR^{m}$ and $Y\in\RR^{d}$, PLS aims to find an $r$-dimensional subspace ($r\ll \min(m,d)$) that preserves most of the covariance between two views.
-Existing literature have shown that such a subspace is spanned by the leading $r$ components of the singular value decomposition (SVD) of $\Sigma_{XY} = \EE_{(X,Y)\sim \cD}\sbr{XY^\top}$, where we sample $(X,Y)$ from some unknown distribution $\cD$~\citep{arora2012stochastic}.
+Specifically, given a data set of $n$ samples of two sets of random variables (views), $X\in\RR^{m}$ and $Y\in\RR^{d}$, PLS aims to find an $r$-dimensional subspace ($r\ll \min(m,d)$) that preserves most of the covariance between two views.
+Existing literature has shown that such a subspace is spanned by the leading $r$ components of the singular value decomposition (SVD) of $\Sigma_{XY} = \EE_{(X,Y)\sim \cD}\sbr{XY^\top}$ \cite{arora2012stochastic}, where we sample $(X,Y)$ from some unknown distribution $\cD$.
 Throughout the rest of the paper, if not clear specified, we denote $\EE_{(X,Y)\sim \cD}$ by $\EE$ for notational simplicity.

 A straightforward approach for PLS is ``Sample Average Approximation'' (SAA, \cite{abdi2003partial,ando2005framework}), where we run an offline (batch) SVD algorithm on the empirical covariance matrix after seeing sufficient data samples.
 However, in the ``big data'' regime, this approach requires unfeasible amount of storage and computation time.
 Therefore, it is much more practical to consider the multiview learning problem in a ``data laden'' setting, where we draw independent samples from an underlying distribution $\cD$ over $\RR^{m} \times \RR^{d}$, one at a time.
 This further enables us to formulate PLS as a stochastic (online) optimization problem.
 Here we only consider the rank-$1$ case ($r=1$) for simplicity, and solve